How Goldsmiths will be delivering teaching and operating for the first term of the 2021-22 academic year.

 Facilities and support services

-All students will be able to access specific equipment and software if required to achieve learning outcomes (eg practice rooms).
+All students can access specific equipment and software if required to achieve learning outcomes (eg practice rooms).
 Departments are planning how everyone can access these to ensure Covid-safety.

-Our student support teams – Careers, Wellbeing, Disability, Chaplaincy – will provide face-to-face and online support.
-The Student Centre will be open to visit and available online via Live Chat.
+Our student support teams – Careers, Wellbeing, Disability, Chaplaincy – are providing face-to-face and online support.
+The Student Centre is open to visit and available online via Live Chat.

 Protecting yourself and others on campus

 We’re encouraging all students, staff and visitors who are able to do so wear face-coverings indoors on campus, particularly where social distancing cannot be maintained.